 Who would forget the hit Korean action horror film Train to Busan?
 This movie will make you feel tense and scared, but I want you to know that Busan is far from being that scary.
 Busan is the 2nd largest city in South Korea, and it’s known for many different reasons.
 It is a large port city.
 It is also known for its mountains, temples, and beaches.
 It is a gem of South Korea.

-One of the most notable tourist attractions in South Korea located in Busan is the Gamcheon Cultural Village.
-This village has a really interesting story because it used to be a slum or a home of the refugees from the Korean war.
+One of the most notable tourist attractions in South Korea, located in Busan, is the Gamcheon Cultural Village.
+This village has a really interesting story because it used to be a slum or a home for the refugees from the Korean War.
 But, after different government agencies redeveloped it, it became a tourist attraction.
 From then, it became the artistic hub where artists could go there and freely express themselves in any form of art.
-The houses are so colorful, and you can feel the arts all around you.
+The houses are so colorful, and you can feel the art all around you.

 14. Dadohaehaesang National Park